-The effect of the COVID-19 pandemic on employment in the Danube Region has so far been surprisingly moderate, with a zero or insignificantly negative impact in 2020 (see Figure 1.1).
-The resilience of employment in light of COVID-19 may stem from several reasons.
+The resilience of employment in light of COVID-19 and rapid employment rebound in 2021 may stem from several reasons.
 First, the majority of employment distortions concerned the changing nature of work, implying either transition to part-time employment or telework, and thus was likely reflected in work time (hours worked) but not employment status.
-Second, governmental support in the form of various job retention schemes helped cushion the negative effect of COVID-19 on the labour markets of the majority of EU Member States, particularly Austria, Czechia, Germany, Hungary, Slovakia and Slovenia.
-Montenegro was the only country experiencing a sharp drop in the overall employment rate of 9%, with young and older-age employees most affected.
-An improvement in employment during the pandemic was documented only in Bosnia and Herzegovina (6% growth in 2020 vs 2019) and Serbia (1%) among young and middle-aged workers, while older employees incurred major job loss.
+Second, governmental support in the form of various job retention schemes helped cushion the negative effect of COVID-19 on the labour markets of the majority of EU Member States, particularly Austria, Czechia, Germany, Hungary, Slovakia and Slovenia.9.
+Thirdly, the majority of labour markets faced severe labour shortages as economic restrictions were lifted and business operations returned to normal.10 As workers reallocated from sectors most hit by the pandemic to those being more resilient, industries like tourism, leisure and recreation, entertainment, food and catering faced the most stringent shortages of workforce.
+As a result, number of vacancies increased sharply and employment figures raised.
+However, not only low-skilled labour appeared in big demand